 The shift from amenity to necessity

 Before the global events of 2020, highly amenitized living focused primarily on convenience.
-Amenities that simplified and streamlined residents’ lives helped differentiate multifamily properties from the competition, leading to higher rental rates and lower turnover.
+Apartment amenities that simplified and streamlined residents’ lives helped differentiate multifamily properties from the competition, leading to higher rental rates and lower turnover.

 But this year, convenience isn’t the only priority in multifamily housing.

 If 2020 has taught us anything, it’s that we must evolve to meet new challenges.
 Though convenience will always remain on renters’ wishlists, safety is now a top priority when choosing where to live.
 Real estate professionals who fail to invest in safety-focused property technology (proptech) for existing buildings or new projects risk falling behind competitors and losing residents.

 So, what does this mean for multifamily housing?
 Residents who used to split their time between their home and the office now spend most of their time at home.
 As a result, people are shopping online, ordering food, and using other digital services in record numbers.

 Fortunately, proptech is uniquely positioned to meet the demands of these changing times, where social distancing and contactless living aren’t just desired — they’re imperative.
 Proptech offers the best way to ensure safe building access for residents, property staff, service providers, and couriers alike.

 How to implement safety-focused proptech in your building

 Smart video intercoms eliminate person-to-person contact and reduce the use of high-risk surfaces, all while streamlining building access.
 For example, a resident can replace their dog walker’s physical key with a virtual one and conveniently open the door for their Grubhub driver remotely.